harmon25/msfHub/README.md

 # metaflask
-Metasploit front-end powered by Flask and AngunlarJS
+Metasploit front-end powered by Flask and AngularJS + ngMaterial and Lumx